 3. Hikari Algae Wafer

 Some fish with special diet requirement such as Otocinclus catfish.
 Their natural food is algae.
-When there are not enough algae in your aquarium, these algae discs are a good replacement.
+When there are not enough algae in your aquarium, these algae discs are a suitable replacement.
 Shrimp and snails also love algae wafer.
-Speaking of my first-hand experience.
-They always gather around the algae wafer when it is available.
+Speaking of my first-hand experience, they always gather around the algae wafer when it is available.

 4. Hikari Sinking Wafer

 This wafer is made from fish meal, wheat germ, silkworm pupa, seaweed.
 It is high in protein.
-Similar to Hikari Algae Wafer in both size and shape, it is great for bottom feeders.
+Similar to Hikari Algae Wafer in both size and shape, it is excellent for bottom feeders.

 5. Meaty foods such as frozen krill and frozen bloodworm.

 Frozen food will sink fast.
 It gives them better chance to reach the bottom feeders than the freeze-dried food.
 It is especially true when they are packaged in cubic form.
 Just make sure not to feed your fish too much or too frequently.
-Meaty foods, in general, are good as a weekly treat.
+Meaty foods should be a weekly treat.
 Too much protein might cause digestive problems in some fish species who are not used to a carnivore diet.
 Meaty food can also pollute the water more quickly if there is any leftover.
 Use them in the place as regular diet no more than once or twice a week.